McGyv246/three-body-simulator/README.md

 - [integrator.c](integrator.c) contains the integration function
 - [main.c](main.c) orchestrates the execution of the whole program (it reads input, executes integrations, prints output etc.)

 Comments in [notes.md](notes.md) file and in the code served as clarification for the person who graded the project and should not be considered.
+Note that docstrings are in written in italian.

 [correzione](correzione) folder contains the graded version of the code.